Home Health Prediabetes

 Preventing Type 2 Diabetes

-Patients can often prevent Type 2 diabetes with lifestyle modifications and carefully monitored medical interventions.
+Patients can often prevent Type 2 diabetes with lifestyle modifications and careful monitoring with medical interventions.
 Implementing these strategies may help patients with prediabetes symptoms or an increased risk of prediabetes to maintain proper blood glucose levels.

 Lifestyle Modifications

-Dietary changes that include reduced sugar and refined carbohydrate intake are crucial to reducing blood sugar levels and slowing insulin resistance.
-They may also help patients maintain a healthy weight, which further reduces the risk of developing diabetes.
+Dietary changes, including reduced sugar and refined carbohydrate intake, are crucial to reducing blood sugar levels and slowing insulin resistance.
+They may also help patients maintain a healthy weight, reducing the risk of developing diabetes.

 Regular exercise is another important lifestyle behavior for preventing Type 2 diabetes.
-The American Heart Association recommends adults get at least 150 minutes of exercise each week.
-Walking, cycling, swimming and other cardiovascular activities all contribute to this threshold and improve blood sugar management.
+The American Heart Association recommends that adults exercise at least 150 minutes each week.
+Walking, cycling, swimming and other cardiovascular activities contribute to this threshold and improve blood sugar management.

-Managing stress may also help improve overall health and keep blood glucose levels in check.
+Managing stress also helps improve overall health and keeps blood glucose levels in check.
 Hormones released during high-stress events can increase blood sugar levels and may contribute to insulin resistance.
 Patients should speak to their health care providers about how to use stress management techniques as effective prediabetes treatments.

 Please seek the advice of a medical professional before making health care decisions.